 Five Dead in Pileup on Arkansas Interstate

 MENIFEE, Ark.
-(AP) _ Eight tractor-trailer rigs and a motor home collided early today in dense fog, triggering explosions and killing at least five people.
+(AP) _ Eight tractor-trailer rigs and two other vehicles collided early today in dense fog, triggering explosions and killing five people.

 A smoldering pile of metal blocked both lanes of Interstate 40 when the fog lifted this morning.
 All identifying marks had been burned from the trucks’ bodies.

-The five dead people were all from the tractor-trailers, police said.
-The motor home was on the front end of the accident and was not severely damaged.
+The five dead people were from the tractor-trailers and a passenger van found in the middle of the wreckage, police said.
+The motor home was not severely damaged.

 ``One of the drivers said it was foggy last night.
 He topped the hill, he hit his breaks and somebody clipped him.
 That started the chain reaction,″ Conway County Sheriff Carl Poteete said.